OpenAPITools/openapi-generator/samples/client/petstore/csharp-netcore/OpenAPIClient-generichost-net6.0-nrt/docs/apis/StoreApi.md

             Configuration config = new Configuration();
             config.BasePath = "http://petstore.swagger.io:80/v2";
             var apiInstance = new StoreApi(config);
-            var orderId = 789L;  // long? | ID of pet that needs to be fetched
+            var orderId = 789L;  // long | ID of pet that needs to be fetched

             try
             {